 - Set up a site giving access to images of 70 editions of the Mercantile Navy List - both our own images and sets from the Maritime History Archive in Newfoundland, (with their kind permission).

 - Made the first full transcription from the shipping registers for a group of ports.

 We have now completed all the transcription projects that we manage.
-We have no plans to do more, but that is not the end of CLIP.
+We have no plans to organise more ourselves, but that is far from the end of CLIP.